 - 2 teaspoons apricot or pineapple preserves (melted)

 Combine raisins and bourbon; let soak for 1 1/2 to 2 hours.
 Peel apples; cut into 1/2-inch slices.
 Arrange apple slices in a steamer over boiling water.
 Cover and steam 10 minutes, or until apple slices are tender.

-Combine 3/4 cup sugar, the flour, cinnamon, salt, and nutmeg in a large bowl; add apple slices, raisin mixture, and pecans, stirring well to combine.
+Combine 3/4 cup sugar, the flour, cinnamon, salt, and nutmeg in a large bowl; add apple slices, raisin mixture, and the toasted pecans, stirring well to combine.

 Fit 1 pie crust into a 9-inch pie plate; brush preserves over the pastry.
 Spoon apple filling mixture into pie crust.

 Roll remaining pie crust out; cut out several leaf shapes, marking veins with a sharp knife.
 Arrange the pastry leaves over apple filling mixture; brush leaves with buttermilk or evaporated milk, and sprinkle pie with the remaining 1 tablespoon sugar.

 Bake at 450 F on lower rack of oven for 15 minutes.
 Shield edges of pie with strips of aluminum foil to prevent over-browning.
 Reduce oven temperature to 350 F and bake 30 to 35 minutes longer.

 - If you don't have bourbon, you may use whiskey.

 - If you don't want to use alcohol, combine 2 tablespoons of vanilla extract with 6 tablespoons of water.

 - To toast nuts, spread out in a single layer on a baking sheet.
 Toast in a 350 F oven, stirring occasionally, for 10 to 15 minutes.
 Or, toast in an ungreased skillet over medium heat, stirring, until golden brown and aromatic.